exercism/v3/languages/csharp/exercises/concept/user-defined-exceptions/.docs/instructions.md

 ## 2. Implement the `Multiply()` method

-The `Multiply()` routine should call the `Calclator.Multiply()` routine passing in x and y integer values.
-If an overflow occurs then an `OverflowException` will be thrown by the `Calculator`.
-This exception should be caught in `Multiply` and wrapped in a `CalculationException` and the x and y values being passed around should be stored as the exception's operands.
+Implement the `CalculatorTestHarness.Multiply()` method, which should call the `Calculator.Multiply()` method of the `Calculator` instance passed to the constructor. passing in x and y integer values.
+If an overflow occurs in the `Calculator.Multiply()` method, it will throw an `OverflowException`.
+This exception should be caught in the  `CalculatorTestHarness.Multiply()` method and wrapped in a `CalculationException` and the x and y values being passed around should be stored as the exception's operands.
 The newly created `CalculationException` object should be thrown.
-The test has no interest in the value returned by `Calculator.Multiply` if it is successful.
+You can ignore the value returned by the `Calculator.Multiply()` method if it is successful.

 ```csharp
 var cth = new CalculatorTestHarness(new Calculator());